NethermindEth/Forta-Agents/DYDX-Bots/Perpetual-Large-Deposits-Withdrawals/README.md

 This bot detects deposits and withdrawals on dYdX perpetual exchange contract with large transfered amounts.

+> The bot can operate in two different modes, used to determine the threshold of a _large_ transfered amount.
+>
+> - `STATIC` mode refers to the bot using a static predefined threshold.
+> - `PERCENTAGE` refers to setting the threshold as a percentage of the contract balance.

+> In order to switch between the two modes, change `DYNAMIC_CONFIG` to `STATIC_CONFG` in agent.ts.

 ## Supported Chains

 - Ethereum